The-Marcy-Lab-School/CLI-Task-Manager/README.md

 **Investigation Questions:**

-1. In the `showMenu()` function, the variable `isRunning` is declared with `let`.
+1. In the `showMenu()` function in `menu.js`, the variable `isRunning` is declared with `let`.
 In fact it is the only variable declared with `let`.
 Why does it need to be declared using the `let` keyword and what would happen if you used `const` instead?
+2. In the `showMenu()` function in `menu.js`, take a look at the `taskChoice` and `taskIndex` variables.
+Consider that we could have also written the code without any variables and it would still work properly:

+    ```js
+    completeTask(Number(prompt('Enter task number to complete: ')) - 1);
+    ```

+    What are the tradeoffs of these approaches?
-2. Look at the `tasks` array in `tasks.js`.
+3. Look at the `tasks` array in `tasks.js`.
 What is the scope of the `tasks` variable?
 What would happen if we moved the `tasks` array declaration inside one of the functions?
 Why would this break the application?
-3. In the function `addTask()`, we create an object and store it in the `newTask` variable before pushing that object into the `tasks` array.
-We could also have just written this code that avoids creating a new variable:

-    ```js
-    tasks.push({
-      description,
-      isComplete: false
-    })
-    ```

-  What are the tradeoffs of these approaches?

 **My Notes:**